pkusnail/hot-deployment-plugin-framework/README.md

 ## How to start
 * Make sure the configuration  is correct,which is in /config/plugin.json

-* Implement the PluginInterface.java interface, or extends the DefaultPlugin.java class, examples are [here](https://github.com/pkusnail/DemoPlugin), make sure to add module dependency the plugin implemention project.
+* Implement the PluginInterface.java interface, or extends the DefaultPlugin.java class, examples are [here](https://github.com/pkusnail/DemoPlugin), make sure to add module dependency to the plugin implemention project.

 * Build artifact in Intellij idea , or export lib in Eclipse